Conspiracy theories surge following the assassination attempt on Trump

 Trump’s defiance after the shooting, with fist thrust high in the air, galvanized some of his supporters.

-“There’s a level of awe and wonder,” said Mark Francey, a Californian pastor, during an online prayer on Sunday, “that a man gets shot in the ear and his first response is to love the crowd and pastor the crowd.”
+“There’s a level of awe and wonder,” said Mark Francey, a California pastor, during an online prayer on Sunday.
+“That a man gets shot in the ear and his first response is to love the crowd and pastor the crowd.”

 Copyright 2024 NPR